cncf/wg-serverless/whitepapers/serverless-overview/README.md

 ### Design for More Than One Deployment Target

-Another design choice is to make your code as generic as possible, allow it to be tested locally, and rely on contextual information, such as environment variables, to influence how it runs in particular environments.
-For example, a set of plain old Java objects might be able to run within any of the three major environments, and exact behavior tailored based on available environment variables, class libraries, or bound services.
+Another design choice is to make your code as generic as possible, allow it to be tested locally, and rely on contextual information, such as environment variables, to influence how it runs environments.
+For example, a set of plain old Java objects might be able to run within any of the three major environments, and exact behaviour tailored based on available environment variables, class libraries, or bound services.

 ### Continue to Use DevOps Pipelines for Any of the Approaches